 2. Expand Your Reach

 Want to amplify your message beyond your networks?
-Launch a peer-to-peer fundraising campaign movement that encourages your advocates to reach out and raise money on their own.
+Launch a peer-to-peer fundraising campaign that encourages your advocates to reach out and raise money on their own.
 Your supporters can create donation pages of their own and tap into their own social networks and introduce new donors to your organization.

 This is best for organizations who have a little extra time to plan a campaign that involves contacting and motivating supporters to get involved on your behalf.
 The good news is, we have a full Peer-To-Peer Fundraising Resource Guide that will walk you from planning to execution of your campaign.